|

 The circulating supply of FOAM is 1,000,000,000 coins, which is 100% of the maximum coin supply. |

-FOAM has limited pairings with other cryptocurrencies, but has at least 2 pairings and is listed on at least 2 crypto exchanges.
+FOAM has very limited pairings with other cryptocurrencies, but has at least 1 pairing and is listed on at least 1 crypto exchange.

 View #FOAM trading pairs and crypto exchanges that currently support #FOAM purchase. |